expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-Returns a promise that resolves to a number that represents the milliseconds since last reboot.
+Returns a Promise that resolves to a `number` that represents the milliseconds since last reboot.
 Android devices does not count time spent in deep sleep.

 **Examples**